StevenLwcz/StevenLwcz.github.io/_posts/2022-05-02-GDB-Auto-Window-Revisited-Part-1:-Format-Specifiers.md

 In Python values for variables are held in [gdb.Value](https://sourceware.org/gdb/onlinedocs/gdb/Values-From-Inferior.html) objects and can be converted to strings with the `format_string()` method.
 This method has a key argument `format` which allows you to specify the exact same specifiers as for the `print` command.

-In the `create_auto()` method of (autowin.py)[https://github.com/StevenLwcz/gdb-python-blog/blob/main/auto-win.py] we can add logic to say if there is a specifier then use that.
+In the `create_auto()` method of [autowin.py](https://github.com/StevenLwcz/gdb-python-blog/blob/main/auto-win.py) we can add logic to check if there is a specifier then use that.
 We will store the format specifier in a dictionary with the variable as a key.

 ```python
                 if name in self.format: